DandDsRTT/rtt-library/README.md

 * `getR`
 * `getN`

+Though at present, the material in `commasAndMapping/main.m` is also necessary to run other modules.

 It is based on material from the following article series:
 * [Dave Keenan & Douglas Blumeyer's guide to RTT](https://en.xen.wiki/w/Dave_Keenan_&_Douglas_Blumeyer's_guide_to_RTT)